 Each department subject to this program must perform an annual risk assessment along with participation in security trainings by the Technology Division and the Chief Information Officer.

 The Chief Information Officer will review the results of risk assessments and make recommendations to the departments and the Technology Division to improve security systems based on risk assessment results.

-The program is administered by the Chief Information Officer.
+The program is administered by the Director of Information Technology.

 Information security awareness training is also required for all staff working in GLBA affected offices.

 Service Provider Arrangements:

 In the event Mid Michigan College contracts with a service provider to perform an activity in connection with any personally identifiable financial records and information, the college will take the following steps to ensure that the service provider performs its contracted activities in a secure manner:

 Require that service providers have reasonable policies and procedures in place to insure the security and confidentiality of customer records and information ; and